egiftcard/contracts/contracts/prebuilts/pack/pack.md

 Let's say we want to create a set of packs with three kinds of rewards - 80 **circles**, 15 **squares**, and 5 **stars** — and we want exactly 1 reward to be distributed when a pack is opened.

-In this case, with thirdweb’s `Pack` contract, each pack is guaranteed to yield exactly 1 reward.
+In this case, with egiftcard’s `Pack` contract, each pack is guaranteed to yield exactly 1 reward.
 To deliver this guarantee, the number of packs created is equal to the sum of the supplies of each reward.
 So, we now have `80 + 15 + 5` i.e. `100` packs at hand.

 ![pack-diag-1.png](/assets/pack-diag-1.png)